ReillyBex/MicrowaveSintering/README.md

 ###### __init__
 This initializes the GUI object, setting the default values for class variables and calling the createWidgets() function to generate the main widgets.
 ###### abortProcess()
 This sets the signal to the magnetron off and also sets the logic flag that indicates a process is running to false *wether or not a process was running in the first place*.
+###### cancelDev()
+This closes the pop-up for running a dev process.
 ###### cancelRun()
 This closes the pop-up for running the process.
 ###### cancelSave()